HarishKumar097/test-package/docs/Media/ManageMedia.md

 # Method: deleteMediaAsset()

-The `deleteMediaAsset` method allows you to delete a specific media asset by its unique ID.
-You must provide the `mediaId` of the asset to delete.
+The `deleteMediaAsset` method deletes a media asset by its unique `mediaId`.

 ### Parameters Details: